james-millner/jamesmillner.dev/content/posts/11-2024-retrospective/index.md

 She has and continues to capture my undivided attention.
 She's walking now more than ever, and I'm quite excited about the upcoming adventures we can go on together and in the future.

+## Proposal (Late Edit!)

+Crikey after looking back on photos from the year, I'd missed a big one.
+I finally plucked up the courage to ask my partner of 10 years to marry me.
+Thankfully, she said yes!

+It's not the most traditional route, granted, but I've long though it's been the right thing to do.
+I'm incredibly lucky to have such a special partner in my life, and we're excited to make official what we've known for a long time.

 ## Professional Work